 How you clean a foam pad depends mainly on the size of the pad.
 For large foam pads, such as mattress pads, work outside with your garden hose.
-Other foam pads can be cleaned in the bathtub or even the kitchen or bathroom sink.
+For washing foam pillows and other foam pads, you can use the bathtub or even the kitchen or bathroom sink.
 Use a liquid clothes detergent and work the product into the foam, rinsing thoroughly.
 The best way to dry a foam pad is to allow the pad to air-dry on a sweater rack or over a shower curtain rod.

 Cleaning a Small to Medium Foam Pad